Zak Storm: Region 2

 In the UK, the first DVD, from season One called Zak Storm Volume 1: Origins & Other Stores was released on 1 July 2019.

 A second DVD, Zak Storm Volume 2: A Jellyfish of Legend and other Stories, which was released on 7 October 2019.

 A third DVD, Zak Storm Volume 3: The Labyrinth of the Minotaur and Other Stories, which was released on 2 March 2020.

 The 1st 3 DVDS of Zak Storm was released by Spirit Entertainment, But after Volume 3 came out on 2 March 2020, Spirit Entertainment Studio Company Left the Project of carrying on releasing Zak Storm DVDS.

 So therefore, a Different Studio Company called Dazzler Media took over Spirit Entertainment and carried on releasing Zak Storm DVDS, Starting with Zak Storm Volume 4: Island of the Lost Storm & Other Stories, which was released on 3 August 2020.

-A fifth DVD, Zak Storm Volume 5: Viking Connexion & Other Stories, which was released on 5 October 2020.
+The Final DVD called Zak Storm Volume 5: Viking Connexion & Other Stories, which was released on 5 October 2020.

+Since 5 October 2020, ZAG decided to Shut Down Zak Storm Season 2.